xying21/docs-new_toolchain/website/docs/develop/tools/tippy.md

 ---
-id: installnode
+id: tippy
-title: Set Up and Manage CKB Nodes
+title: Tippy
 ---
 import useBaseUrl from "@docusaurus/useBaseUrl";

 import Link from "@docusaurus/Link";

+Tippy is a tool to help set up and manage CKB nodes, enabling the installation and launching of a CKB node with a simple click.

 The CKB nodes used in the DApp development are **full nodes** that are the verifiers of the CKB network.
 A CKB full node verifies new blocks and transactions, relays blocks and transactions, and selects the chain fork on which it agrees.

-## Install a CKB Node by Using Tippy
+## Set Up and Manage CKB Nodes

 Tippy supports to install and manage CKB nodes on all major platforms including Linux, macOS, and Windows.